High Mass Dark Matter Searches With the High Speed Flux From the Large Magellanic Cloud: Simulations

 We use a MW-LMC analogue from the Auriga magneto-hydrodynamical simulations~\cite{Grand:2016mgo, Grand:2024}.
 The Auriga project~\cite{Grand:2016mgo} contains a set of cosmological zoom-in simulations of isolated MW-mass halos, selected from a (100~Mpc)$^3$ periodic cube (L100N1504) from the EAGLE project~\cite{Schaye:2014tpa, Crain:2015poa}.
 The simulations were carried out using the moving-mesh code Arepo~\cite{Springel:2009aa} and implement a galaxy formation subgrid model which includes star formation, supernova feedback, active galactic nuclei, black hole formation, metal cooling, and background UV/X-ray photoionisation radiation~\cite{Grand:2016mgo}.
 The simulations adopt the Planck-2015~\cite{Planck:2015fie} cosmological parameters: $\Omega_{m}=0.307$, $\Omega_{\rm bar}=0.048$, $H_0=67.77~{\rm km~s^{-1}~Mpc^{-1}}$.
 We use the standard resolution level (Level 4) of the simulations, in which the dark matter particle mass is $m_{\rm DM} \sim 3\times 10^5~\Msun$, the baryonic particle mass is $m_b=5\times10^4~\Msun$, and the Plummer equivalent gravitational softening length is $\epsilon=370$~pc~\cite{Power:2002sw,Jenkins2013}.
 The Auriga simulations reproduce the observed stellar masses, sizes, rotation curves, star formation rates and metallicities of present day MW-mass galaxies.

 The LMC's first pericenter approach occurred $\sim$ 50 Myr ago \cite{Besla:2007kf} at a distance of $\sim 48$~kpc~\cite{Besla:2007kf}, and the present-day stellar mass of the LMC from observations is $\sim 2.7 \times 10^9$~M$_\odot$~\cite{vanderMarel:2002kq}.
 We use a simulated MW-LMC analogue whose properties match those of the observed system.
 The analogue is the re-simulated halo 13 in ref.~\cite{Smith-Orlik:2023kyl}, corresponding to the Auriga 25 MW halo and its LMC analogue.
 This system was selected from a sample of 15 MW-LMC analogues in ref.~\cite{Smith-Orlik:2023kyl}, which were identified based on the present-day stellar mass of the LMC and its distance from host at first pericenter.
 Due to the large average time ($\sim 150$~Myr) between simulation snapshots in the 15 MW-LMC analogues, it is difficult to accurately identify their present-day snapshot.
 Therefore, one system (halo 13) was chosen and re-simulated in ref.~\cite{Smith-Orlik:2023kyl}, such that the average time between snapshots close to the LMC's pericenter approach is $\sim 10$~Myr, and the present-day snapshot closely matches observations.
 For this system, the virial mass of the MW host halo is $1.2 \times 10^{12}~\Msun$ and the halo mass of the LMC analogue at infall is $3.2 \times 10^{11}~\Msun$.
 More details on this system are provided in ref.~\cite{Smith-Orlik:2023kyl}.
+Finally, we note that we use galactocentric coordinates defined such that the DM wind will come from +90 degrees in longitude \cite{Bozorgnia:2016ogo,Smith-Orlik:2023kyl}.
+We find our directional component agrees with prior work, which sometimes uses the opposite convention for the galactocentric longitudinal coordinates \cite{Donaldson:2021byu}.

 In this work, we utilize the present day MW-LMC snapshot for this system.
 This is the snapshot closest to the present-day separation of the observed MW and LMC, where the distance of the LMC analogue from the host MW analogue is $\sim 50$~kpc and its speed is 317~km/s.
 These closely match their corresponding values from observations.